girlscript/winter-of-contributing/Python/Python_Implementations/README.md

-What is Python?
+What is Python?<br>
 Python is a popular programming language.
-It was created by Guido van Rossum, and released in 1991.
+It was created by Guido van Rossum, and released in 1991.<br>

 It has 4 types:<br><br>
 1.Ipython:<br>IPython was originally developed by Fernando Perez in 2001 as an enhanced Python interpreter.
 A web based interface to IPython terminal in the form of IPython notebook was introduced in 2011.
 In 2014, Project Jupyter started as a spin-off project from IPython.<br>